jduelfer/critical-inquiries/_texts/2019-11-11-sinners-in-the-hands-of-an-angry-god.markdown

 bookauthorurl: authors/joyce-carol-oates
 date: 2019-11-11 12:00:00 -0400
 categories: short-fiction
 description: Sinners in the Hands of an Angry God looks at what is important to us when faced with uncertainty and destruction.
-It is a vivid story of environmental collapse in the near future, filled with uncertainty, anxiety, sadness, beauty, and relief.
+It is a vivid story of environmental collapse in the near future, filled with sadness, anxiety, beauty, and relief.
 keywords: short story sinners in the hands of an angry god review fiction the new yorker
 type: short story
 recommended: true